To believe whatever we see is to live like an animal

 Despite their good intention, their assertion is problematic.
 Why?
-Because “seeing is believing,” if applied literally, will stunt human knowledge.
+Because “seeing is believing,” if applied literally, stunts human knowledge.
 We grow in knowledge not merely by seeing and believing, but by thinking about what we see and integrating our observations into coherent inferences.

 Consider how science progresses.
-Merely by seeing and believing?
-Not at all.
-It progresses by using specific observations as starting points to arrive at universal principles.
+Not merely by seeing and believing, but by using specific observations as starting points to arrive at universal principles.
 Newton didn’t just believe what he saw when an apple fell in front of him.
 He thought about what he saw and thereby inferred the principle of gravity.
 Suppose, instead of Newton, a monkey had seen the apple fall.
 It wouldn’t have thought about what had made the apple fall – it would have just believed that the apple had fallen for it to eat and gobbled it.

 If we restrict our vision only to the visible, we won’t gain any deep knowledge.
 “Seeing is believing” will sentence us to an ignorant, animalistic existence.
-But if we see and think about what we see, and then decide what we believe, then we will grow in all-round knowledge, we will grow in spiritual insight, and we will grow in a life of meaning and fulfillment.
+But if we see and think about what we see, and then decide what to believe, then we will grow in all-round knowledge, in spiritual insight, in a life of meaning and fulfillment.

 Think it over:

 - How would “seeing is believing” stunt scientific progress?

 - How does spiritual knowledge grow by the same method as scientific knowledge?

 - How can going beyond “seeing is believing” help us grow?